Jaredslocker21/massage-at-solid-gym/README.md

 ## Credits

-- Code: Some of the code, language, layout, and structure of the webisite are examples taken from the love running walkthrough project and the coders coffee.
+- Code: Some of the code language, layout, and structure of the webisite are examples taken from the love running walkthrough project and the coders coffee.
 - Photos: credits go to open licensed Adobe stock. https://stock.adobe.com/
 - The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/
 - Help and comradary is super important and I'd like to Credit Lauren Nicole and Mats Simonsson for inspiration and encouragement!
-- My mentor Akshat Garg for the valuable inforamtion needed.
+- My mentor Akshat Garg for the valuable information needed.
-- W3 schools for helping answering question
+- W3 schools for helping answering question.
 - Stack overflow.
+- Code Institute for giving me the opportunity to grow.

 ## Current Ideas
 - finding out about git diff, git pull and git status really helped me see what I was looking at.